-We want your day at the Parsonage to be happy, interesting, and run smoothly, so everything you need to know to plan your visit is here.
+We want your day at the Parsonage to be happy, interesting and run smoothly.
+We think everything you need to know to plan your visit is here, but please don't hesitate to contact us if you have any further queries.

-The Museum and Shop will be open every day from:
+The Museum and Shop are open daily as follows:

-Please note: last admission to Museum is half an hour before closing.
+Last admission to Museum is 30 minutes before closing.

 Brontë Parsonage Museum, Church Street, Haworth, Keighley, West Yorkshire, BD22 8DR, United Kingdom